tushar-patil-1109/Evalix/README.md

 </p>

 - “Evalix is a full-stack online examination platform built using Spring Boot 3, Spring Security, JPA/Hibernate, and Thymeleaf.
 It enables administrators to create and manage exams, while students can attempt tests in a secure, timed environment with real-time evaluation and analytics.”
-- Designed using layered architecture (Controller → Service → DAO → Entity)
-- Focused on security, scalability, and data consistency
 -  The platform provides a secure and user-friendly environment for **Admins** and **Students** to manage and take online tests effectively.
+- Designed using layered architecture (Controller → Service → DAO → Entity).
+- Focused on security, scalability, and data consistency.

 ---